-Respondents were also asked about the 2019-20 bushfires, with 6.6% stating the bushfires had increased either their actual volunteering or future intent to volunteer.
+Respondents were also asked about the 2019-20 bushfires, with 6.6% stating the bushfires had significantly changed their volunteering.
+Respondents almost exclusively indicated that the fires increased either their actual volunteering or future intent to volunteer.

 How did the 2019-20 bushfires change your volunteering?